 As far as the game goes, ULL provides a strong introduction for its athletes, which gives the feeling of an NBA game with the strobe lights and introduction videos on the video board.
 I was really surprised by the atmosphere, but then I remembered the city of Lafayette and not just the school itself funded the facility.
 That makes a big difference in terms of paying for the advanced technology in the dome.

 The area that the Cajun Dome sets in is away from the university.
 However, across from it is Cajun Field, where the school plays football.
 There is also a Hilton Garden Inn, for those fans who may want to stay in the area overnight.
 By having that hotel there, it makes staying accommodations for tourists and fans from far out to come and enjoy the culture the Ragin’ Cajuns have to share.
 A few blocks down there is a shopping strip and some fast food restaurants.

-As I mentioned earlier about the Boss Hogs, the fans are really into supporting their Ragin' Cajun athletics.
-The cutest thing I saw was a dad who brought his daughter to the game and while dad would stress over a few bad calls by the referees the daughter would pat him on the back and continue to hold up her Ragin' Cajun sign.
+The Boss Hogs fans are really into supporting their Ragin’ Cajun athletics.
+The cutest thing I saw was a dad who brought his daughter to the game and while dad would stress over a few bad calls by the referees the daughter would pat him on the back and continue to hold up her Ragin’ Cajun sign.

 Of course the pep band was there and because you’re in the south you better believe they play the second line music that is popular in the South Louisiana.
 When the tubas hit the first note, it seem like the fans already were up on their feet dancing.

 The stadium is located on Cajundome Boulevard, but it isn’t as easily accessed.
 It’s pretty far off of the interstate and trying to find parking to get in the game is a nightmare.
 Once you get in the stadium things are laid out pretty easily.
 Much like an NBA Arena actually, except a bit smaller.
 If you want to get to the upper level there are escalators and I was very pleased with that.